so0k/katacoda-scenarios/concourse/03-pipelines/01-working-with-pipelines.md

 Let's see how to upload a pipeline, run it and watch its executing all through the command line.

 The provided `pipeline.yml`{{open}} (click to open) configuration defines a basic pipepline using the hello world task as covered in the scenario covering tasks.

+This first pipeline is unimpressive - a single job `job-hello-world` with no inputs from the left and no outputs to its right, no jobs feeding into it, nor jobs feeding from it and no triggers to kick of the job.
+It is the most basic pipeline.

 To submit a pipeline configuration to Concourse from a file on your local disk you use the `set-pipeline` (alias `sp`) command.

-This first pipeline is unimpressive - a single job job-hello-world with no inputs from the left and no outputs to its right, no jobs feeding into it, nor jobs feeding from it and no triggers to kick of the job.
-It is the most basic pipeline.

 The `set-pipeline` command takes the name you want to store the pipeline as (`-p`) and the `yaml` configuration of the pipeline (`-c`):